tbenthomas/Yelp_Analysis/README.md

 # Docker script
 This repository also contains a folder called script.
 The script folder contains the source of a [docker container](https://hub.docker.com/repository/docker/tbenthomas/kaggle_s3/tags?page=1) that can be ran to pull a kaggle dataset and push to S3.

-Details on usage are in the README.md within that folder.
+Details on usage are in the README.md within the script folder.

 # S3 Bucket
 The data used in the analysis has been stored in a public S3 bucket.